Go to shop!

 The range we’ll be using is a 50 m range that has walls build on both the left and right side.
 This enables us to test in an environment that has barely any wind, which is also a factor we wanted to eliminate as much as possible.

-For our first test we are going to determine the maximum effective range of all the mentioned AEG types.
+For our first test we are going to determine the maximum effective range of all the mentioned AEG systems.
 What do we mean by that?
 Well, the maximum effective range is a farthest straight trajectory on which we can consistently hit a target.
 For this we have the steel target hanging here which is perfect to indicate whether we hit it or not.

 As for the first test we will put the target at the back end of our range which is 50 meters and then we will put it closer until we can hit the target 5 times in a row.
 Once that’s done we’re going to use the rangefinder to indicate how far the target is standing at.